Operational Security Guide¶

 If Server is Blocked¶

-- Try different protocols first - Reality target change, Hysteria2
+- Try different protocols first — switch from Reality to Hysteria2, XHTTP, or CDN mode

 For Users¶